- Home

 Thanks to tight bowling and fielding, the required run rate even continued to rise.
 A fantastic fielding action by substitute Hannah Landheer made for 49/5 and a flashy stumping from Babette de Leede for 57/6.

 Gwanzura gave Zimbabwe a spark of hope with several boundaries.
 45 were asked from five overs and 41 out of four.
-Isabelle van der Woning had a great spell with 2-4.
+Isabel van der Woning had a great spell with 2-4.
 Zimbabwe did not get beyond 100/8 thanks to an impressive team effort from the Netherlands.
 Obviously, the bowling figures were brilliant with five bowlers taking wickets.

 The win gives the Dutch confidence for the match against Scotland on Tuesday, January 20.